 Check out these other essentials for breastfeeding moms!

 Along with the thirst comes hunger.
 Keep some snacks nearby.
 Ideally, they’ll be easy to open and easy to eat one handed.
-Nuts are great as they won’t burn off too quickly.
+Nuts or trail mix are great as they won’t burn off too quickly.

 Don’t be worried if you accidentally drop a few crumbs on your baby.
 Most of us nursing moms have done it more than once!